Solar Physics (journal)

-(Universidad de Buenos Aires), and Inigo Arregui (Instituto de Astrofísica de Canarias).
+(Universidad de Buenos Aires), Iñigo Arregui (Instituto de Astrofísica de Canarias), and Marco Velli.

 Scope and history

 The focus of this journal is fundamental research on the Sun and it covers all aspects of solar physics.
 Topical coverage includes solar-terrestrial physics and stellar research if it pertains to the focus of this journal.
 Publishing formats include regular manuscripts, invited reviews, invited memoirs, and topical collections.
 Solar Physics was established in 1967 by solar physicists Cornelis de Jager and Zdeněk Švestka, and publisher D. Reidel.

 Abstracting and indexing

 This journal is indexed by the following services: